-- Continue to utilize state and federal funding and cooperative agreement with National Park Service for Southern Maryland Heritage Planning - Pursue recognition as a state heritage area and development of a management plan. - Organize development and training for a heritage area management entity. - c) Develop maps, information and signage for heritage area sites - 2) The Southern Maryland Heritage Area Plan as adopted by the Board of County Commissioners, as may be amended from time to time, is hereby incorporated by reference as if set out in full. - ii.
+- iv.
+Promote adaptive reuse of historic structures. - B. Policy: MAINTAIN HERITAGE RESOURCES: Seek and support increased opportunities for conservation, preservation, and maintenance of heritage resources through official state and federal recognition of county sites and of Southern Maryland as a "Heritage Area." - i.
+Support local, regional, state and federal heritage program efforts, such as the National Register of Historic Places and Maryland Historical Trust grants programs, which provide incentives to foster the preservation or restoration of significant structures. - ii.
 Support public and private community preservation efforts. - iii.
 Pursue certified local government status from the Maryland Historic Trust. - iv.
 Pursue establishing a dedicated staff position. - C. Policy: Promote historic resources for ECONOMIC OPPORTUNITY. - i.
 Encourage and assist the public and private sectors to evaluate opportunities to implement techniques to protect, enhance and utilize the natural, historical and cultural resources of Southern Maryland. - a.
 Provide local tax incentives for the preservation of important and significant historical and cultural resources. - b.
 Adopt design guidelines/appearance code to be applicable to all locally designated historic sites and districts. - ii.
 Promote recognition of and financial investment in heritage resources to increase economic opportunity and revenues for all segments of the economy. - D. Policy: Encourage participation in natural, historic and cultural preservation through EDUCATION AND PUBLIC AWARENESS. - i.
 Develop signage to promote, link and interpret the Southern Maryland Heritage Area. - ii.
 Demonstrate the economic value of heritage tourism, travel and recreation; develop and promote heritage tourism and thematic tours of the Southern Maryland Heritage Area. - iii.
 Expand and promote heritage education, using natural and cultural resources of the Southern Maryland Heritage area to communicate the importance of the resources to the quality of life; educate about threats to these resources and everyday opportunities for action. - a.
 Publicly acknowledge additional sites included in the Maryland Inventory, and present the property owners with a copy of all research materials. - iv.
 Expand environmental education curriculum in public schools.